Germany’s most beautiful lake

 Minimise your impact

-To minimise your impact during your visit at Lake Eibsee, follow these guidelines:
+To minimise your impact during your visit to Lake Eibsee, follow these guidelines:

 - Bring your own drinking water in a refillable bottle.